smartie-dieter/Udacity-Deep-Reinforcement-Learning/Project_3_Collaboration_and_Competition/README.md

   - ouNoise.py
   - replayBuffer.py
 - images
-  - images used in Continuous_Control.ipynb report
+  - images used in Tennis.ipynb report
 - wandb
   - contains logging files
-- Continuous_Control.ipynb (the report)
+- Tennis.ipynb (the report)
-- Continuous_Control.html  (the report)
+- Tennis.html  (the report)
 - hyper_parameters.json    (a json which contains the hyperparameters)

 #### Python dependencies